darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/styles.md

 A list of all available styles is displayed at the top of the module.
 A search field above the list allows you to locate a style by name or description.
 This module also allows styles to be edited and deleted.

 Double-click on a style name to apply that style to all selected images.
 A style may also be applied to all selected images by pressing a shortcut key assigned to it (see [preferences > shortcuts](../../../preferences-settings/shortcuts.md)) while in either lighttable or darkroom view.

+Remove all styles by clicking on the module reset button.

 # module controls